Boeing E-7 Wedgetail: Australia

-In November 2009, Boeing delivered the first two 737 AEW&Cs to the Royal Australian Air Force (RAAF).
+In November 2009, Boeing delivered the first two 737 AEW&Cs to the RAAF.
 These aircraft remained Boeing owned and operated prior to the RAAF's formal acceptance in May 2010.
 The RAAF accepted its sixth and last 737 AEW&C in June 2012.
 All RAAF Wedgetails are operated by No. 2 Squadron RAAF and based at RAAF Base Williamtown.
 In November 2012, the Wedgetail achieved Initial Operational Capability.